manuxi/SuluEventBundle/docs/calendar.en.md

 ### Template Integration

-An element with the id="event-calendar" is expected.
+An element with the class="event-calendar" is expected.
+Multiple calendars on one page are possible.
 Specify parameters as follows:

 ```html
 {% if toggle_calendar %}